The-Flutist-Programmer/todo-list-app/README.md

 4. Open the cloned folder in Visual Studio Code
 5. Right-click on the `index.html` file and select "Open with Live Server".
 6. Your default web browser will open and display the website.
 7. And that's it!
-You have successfully created and run your first website in less than one hour.
+You have successfully created a todo list app on one Hour!!!

 See you in the next project.
 Happy coding 🙂!